peterbaudains/geopandas_play/readme.md

 - Docker desktop
 - docker-compose

-To run the container, navigate to the directory containing the docker-compose file then run:
+To run the container, navigate to the directory containing the compose file (docker-compose.yml) then run:

 `docker-compose up`